microsoft/azuredevopslabs/labs/vsts/pul/git/readme.md

 Git uses the parent reference information stored in each commit to manage a full history of your development.
 You can easily review this commit history to find out when file changes were made and determine differences between versions of your code.

-Git's use of **Branches and Merges** feature works through pull requests, so the commit history of your development doesn't necessarily form a straight, chronological line.
+Git's use of the **Branches and Merges** feature works through pull requests, so the commit history of your development doesn't necessarily form a straight, chronological line.
 When you use history to compare versions, think in terms of file changes between two commits instead of file changes between two points in time.
 A recent change to a file in the master branch may have come from a commit created two weeks ago in a feature branch but was only merged yesterday.

 <a name="Ex3Task1"></a>
 ### Task 1: Comparing files ###